 - Invitations to special events on the Vanderbilt campus

 - Special updates about campus happenings and university news

-Our Sarratt Society members regularly communicate with Assistant Director of Planned Giving Stewardship Amanda Chiavini at (615) 875-8679 with any questions about planned giving or Vanderbilt University.
+Our Sarratt Society members regularly communicate with Associate Director of Stewardship Mallory Perdue at (615) 875-0820 with any questions about planned giving or Vanderbilt University.

 Please contact our office with any questions.
 We would be delighted to talk with you about how you can join the Sarratt Society today!